Open Enrollment Survival Guide for HR Professionals

 New call-to-action

 In this article, we’ll discuss why open enrollment deserves so much of HR’s attention.
 Then, we’ll try to help make this challenging season a little easier by breaking down the many tasks into a manageable timeline.
 Below is the timeline at a glance.
 Feel free to click on any item to read more.
-At the end of the article, you’ll find a downloadable checklist to help you rock your next open enrollment season.
+At the end of the article, you’ll find a downloadable checklist to help you rock this open enrollment season.

 A Crucial Component of Employee Engagement